What is Generative Engine Optimization (GEO)? 2026 Guide

 GEO Content Optimization Checklist

 Implementing GEO effectively requires systematic optimization across multiple content elements.
-This checklist ensures comprehensive coverage of all factors influencing AI citation likelihood.
+Tools like Frase's site auditor can automate much of this checklist by scoring pages against both SEO and GEO criteria.
+The following factors influence AI citation likelihood.

 Answer-First Structure